-Before you pitch, please look over these guidelines.
+Before you pitch using the form below, please look over these guidelines.

 What Kinds of Stories We’re Looking For